Mildbraediodendron

 Mildbraediodendron excelsum is a species of flowering plant in the family Fabaceae, and the only species in the genus Mildbraediodendron.
+It is a tree native to sub-Saharan Africa, ranging from Ghana to South Sudan, Uganda, and Democratic Republic of the Congo.
+It grows in Guineo-Congolian forest and Victoria Basin forest–savanna mosaic.
 It belongs to the subfamily Faboideae.
-The genus was named in honor of the German botanist Johannes Mildbraed.